me-sreekanth/shorts-composer/README.md

-Video mixing (FFMPEG)
+Done:
+7. Create Playstore account
+4. Android compatability
+13. Add new scene button functionality

+Partially Done:
+6. Play store release
+8. Add Splash screen

+Pending items:

+Future plans:

+1. Enable video pick along with
 3. Add silence to the audio for each scene at the beggning and end

-Pending items:

-8. Add Splash screen

-6. Play store release
+5. Website compactabilty
 11. UI to edit the uploaded JSON
-4. Android compatability
-5. Website compactabilty
-7. Create Playstore account

-Future plans:

 9. Notifications if the Youtube upload is success
 10. Integrate GPT to generate the JSON
 12. Login functionality
-13. Add new scene button functionality

 Working animations